 Our favorite baby/toddler travel items:

-• Slumperpod – The absolute best blackout tent that goes over almost all travel cribs or playpens.
+• Slumperpod – A blackout tent that goes over almost all travel cribs or playpens.
 Essential for us if sharing a room with a baby since you don’t have to go hide in the bathroom or stumble around in the dark!
 We bought a separate small USB fan to be used since the Slumberpod brand was out of stock at the time, and it fit perfectly in the fan pouch.
+We have two; one for our youngest and we still use this for our 4 year old with an inflatable bed, esp. if we don’t have a separate room for our eldest to sleep in.
+Alternatively, you can bring suction travel blackout curtains to darken the room, but we prefer the Slumberpod so we can still use the space while the kids sleep!

-• BabyBjorn Travel Crib – This and the Guava Lotus are probably the most popular options around.
+• BabyBjorn Travel Crib – Pack and plays are too heavy for plane travel, so invest in a travel crib.
+The BabyBjorn and the Guava Lotus are probably the most popular options around.
 We chose this since we’ve loved our other BabyBjorn gear and read that the crib mattress is slightly thicker than the Lotus.
 Although I know some parents prefer the Lotus due to the side door.
-Regardless, we love this crib and our daughter has slept multiple times in it comfortably.
+Regardless, we love this crib and our kids have slept well in them.

-• Travel nightlight – Especially when our daughter was younger, it was helpful to have this dimmable touch nightlight for middle of the night feeding sessions, diaper changes, or anything in between.
-We still travel with this light and sometimes use it as a nightlight for the hotel bathrooms if needed.
+• Travel nightlight – Especially when our kids were younger, this dimmable touch nightlight was helpful for middle of the night feeding sessions, diaper changes, or anything in between.
+Several years later, we still travel with this light and sometimes use it as a nightlight for the hotel bathrooms if needed.

 • Extension cord/power strip – This has been such a lifesaver in hotel rooms where there are limited outlets in weird places.
 We’ve used this power strip multiple times to plug in our Slumberpod fan, Hatch Mini and Nanit camera without any issue.